Fungal Acne Explained (150+ Studies): The Treatment Bible For Malassezia / Pityrosporum Folliculitis

 - ****Biore UV Perfect Milk SPF 50+ PA++++ (blue bottle = for face and body.
 Many people consider this the more economical version of the two above because it comes in a bigger tube and has a similar formula)

-NOTE: all three of the Biore sunscreens above are water and sweat resistant.
-The blue and pink bottle versions were also the second place finishers in this AWESOME sunscreen experiment!
+UPDATE 3/29/19: all three of the Biore sunscreens above have been reformulated as of February 2019, and contain isopropyl palmitate and stearic acid.
+I know…. tragic.
+If you recall they were the water and sweat-resistant sunscreens that were the second place finishers in this AWESOME sunscreen experiment!
 The first place sunscreen has stearic fatty acid which we can’t use. -___-

 - *CeraVe AM (Note: has ceramides)